-Per-and polyfluoroalkyl substances (PFAS) are a broad class of chemicals, which includes PFOA, PFOS, PFHxS, PFNA, and PFBS.
-SALs are WADOH health-based regulatory levels and have been established for these five compounds.
+3 Per-and polyfluoroalkyl substances (PFAS) are a broad class of chemicals, which includes PFOA, PFOS, PFHxS, PFNA, and PFBS.
+SALs have been established for these five compounds.
+SALs are WADOH health-based regulatory levels.
 Studies indicate that long-term exposure to PFAS over certain levels could have adverse health effects, including developmental effects to fetuses during pregnancy or breastfed infants; cancer; or liver, immunity, thyroid, and other effects.
 Washington Water is working closely with the WADOH and EPA to conduct extensive monitoring and identify the best available treatment technology for treatment of PFAS.

-2 Two wells (Bayview) exceeded the SAL for PFOS.
-The wells were taken out of service and public notification letters were sent to customers who may have received water from the wells Washingtion Water also hosted a community meeting for Artondale customers.
+4 Two wells (Bayview) exceeded the SAL for PFOS.
+The wells were taken out of service and public notification letters were sent to customers who may have received water from the wells.
+Washington Water also hosted a community meeting for Artondale customers in 2023.
+Washington Water is currently designing treatment for the Bayview wells.
+These wells will not be put back into service until treatment is installed.
 None of the other eight Artondale wells contained PFAS chemicals above the SAL.